razerx100/Gaia/README.md

 3D Engine with DirectX11 on Win32.
+// DEAD.
+Moved to DirectX12.

 # Third Party Program Used
 ImGui